Julia is a kindergarten teacher who loves bringing the world of learning to children.

-Lesson Objectives & Goals
+Lesson Objectives and Goals

 The objectives of this lesson will focus on writing short sentences to repeat or summarize important details from a text.
 Also, the students will be able to tell important information from a story.
 In order to support grammar skills, there will also be a word work activity in which students will be able to recognize and connect homophones.